subhrajeet-45/News-intelligence-hub-P-/Development-log.md

 *   **Vector Database (Pinecone):** To store long-term context for more advanced RAG performance.
 *   **Multi-language Support:** Expanding the hub to translate and summarize international news in real-time.
 *   **Agentic Workflows:** Using AI agents to cross-verify news facts across multiple global sources.

+Project Summary: News Intelligence Hub
+Objective and AI Strategy: The News Intelligence Hub was developed over a 48-hour period for the AI Vibe Coding Challenge 2026 to solve the problem of information overload
+.
+The development followed a "Vibe Coding" workflow, leveraging ChatGPT for logic and backend refactoring, Google AI Studio for rapid Gemini API prototyping, and Google NotebookLM for aligning project features with the mandatory evaluation rubric .
+Technical Implementation: The application is built with a 99.5% TypeScript stack using React, Vite, and Node.js/Express .
+It features a Hybrid AI Architecture, integrating Google Gemini 1.5 Pro for cloud-based semantic search and Llama 3.2 (via Ollama) for local, private "Chat with Article" functionality .
+To enhance the user experience and secure Bonus Marks, the platform includes Voice Input for search and Voice Output for AI-generated briefings .
+Key Challenges and Problem-Solving: A significant engineering hurdle was the "Ollama Offline" connectivity issue caused by browser CORS policies .
+This was addressed by manually implementing a Node.js backend proxy in server.ts to bridge communication between the frontend and the local server .
+Additionally, a robust Gemini Cloud Fallback was developed to ensure the application remains 100% functional even if the local LLM service is unavailable .
+Outcome: The project successfully automates the repetitive task of news monitoring and summarization, providing a live intelligence dashboard and RAG-based interactive analysis
+.
+The final solution is deployed on Google Cloud Run, demonstrating a complete, production-ready AI productivity tool .